collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Two Collaborative Development Models

-This leads us to collaborative development models.
+The question of read/write access leads us to collaborative development models.
 Collaborative development model is just a fancy term for how people work on software together.
 The two collaborative development models basically correspond to whether you have read/write access.

 There are two collaborative development models:
 * “Fork and Pull” Model